driftAbout/whiteboard_challenges/challenge_18/README.md

-># Whiteboard Challenge 15
+># Whiteboard Challenge 18

   >## Problem Domain

-  Write a function that accepts the root of a tree as it's argument, and returns an array of nodes, if any, which have no children.
+  Write a function that accepts the root of a tree as it's argument, and returns the node with that has the max child count
   >## Solution

   - Validate input

-  - Iterate each node looking for children properties with a value of of null
+  - Iterate each node, counting each child node

-  - Push push each found node to an array
+  - If the node count is greater than the max count, replace the max count

-  - Return the array
+  - Return the max count

   >## Tests